 As we have already mentioned, financial translations must comply with local financial regulations, failure to which serious legal issues could ensue.
 Every jurisdiction has its own unique financial environment that sets it apart from other jurisdictions.
 In some Western European countries, for example, decimals are separated by a comma (e.g. 10,5 instead of 10.5) while in other places, such as Switzerland and the US, commas are used to separate the thousands (e.g. 1,000,000 for one million).
 A good translator understands these small but very relevant details.

 They can handle urgent translation requests

 A reliable translation agency has the capacity to extend beyond standard working hours whenever they get urgent translation requests.
 In most cases, the agency will have a pool of in-house and remote translators drawn from different time zones to ensure that their operations run smoothly for 24 hours.

-If your work schedule demands that a translation be done from English into German within half the time normal time, for example, your preferred agency should have qualified translators on the standby to help expedite the translation process.
+If your work schedule demands that a translation be done from English into German within half the normal time, for example, your preferred agency should have qualified translators on standby to help expedite the translation process.
 On top of meeting your deadline, a good translator should also be able to save enough time for proofreading and quality assurance, no matter how tight the deadline is.

 They keep up with emerging financial terms and trends

 New financial jargon, concepts, tools, and innovations are introduced into the industry almost on a daily basis.
 This can be overwhelming for an unprepared, disorganized translator.
 Financial translators are supposed to be early tech adopters.
 They also make efforts to keep up with new trends.
 Professional linguists take regular refresher courses in order to remain at the top of their game.

 Finding the right financial translation agency is arguably the hardest part of your localization plan.
 There are thousands of options out there, but only a few are legitimate.
 It is, therefore, important to take your time and to consider the 7 defining traits above before settling on a translator.